dominic097/blog/proxies.md

     // Accessing targetObj Properties
     targetObj.a // will return '1'
     targetObj.b // will return '2'

-    // NOTE: by accessing targetObj will not return the postfix text we added, since we're
+    /** NOTE: by accessing targetObj will not return the postfix text we added,
-    //       acessing the non-proxified object
+    *   since we're acessing the non-proxified object. however by accessing
+    *   the proxyObj the o/p will be diffrent as shown below */

+    proxyObj.a // will return `1 from Proxy`
+    proxyObj.d = 4 // will console `setting 4 @ d By Proxy set handler`

 ```